 Takemiya says that this invasion occurs in both handicap and even games, but "everyone" (minasan) responds incorrectly; so even a glance at this section should immediately strengthen the reader's play!
 He spends a little time on typical poor responses before focusing on good ones.

 The sections of this book vary in length.
 While the very shortest is a mere 4 pages, this one is 20 pages long, the longest in the book.
 Takemiya says that not only does this invasion appear in amateur play, but he sees it all the time in professional games -- he both uses it frequently and expects it to be used against him.
 First, black must always respond at 2.

 Following that, the possible white responses at a, b, c or d must be investigated, which accounts for the section's length.

 The book is written with a nice flow and, unlike a reference manual, can readily be read from start to finish.
 As for intended level of readership, it appears in a set entitled Breakthrough to Shodan.
 I first got this book when I was AGA 9 kyu, far from breaking through, and I was delighted with it.
 At 3 kyu, I don't even yet play all the josekis covered in here (or rather, I muddle through them when I have no choice).
 I'm planning a big reread soon.

-See also Japanese Book Reviews
+See also FredK/Japanese Book Reviews